Monopsony: Definition, Examples & Characteristics

 1. Market Power over Suppliers

 As suppliers have little or no alternatives, they have to sell to the buyer even if that means low or little profitability.
+The monopsony firm is able to dictate terms to its suppliers as it can simply say that it will go to another supplier if its terms are not met.

 2. Lower Wages

 When a monopsony has power over labour, it is able to extract lower wages.
 This is more likely in small towns and labour markets as there are often many other firms that workers could choose from.
 Its power is enhanced when the alternative options are small – such as a local town.
+However, in a larger town with more firms, there is not the same monopsony power as workers can choose to work at other firms.

 3. Lower Employment

 Lower wages mean some workers will simply not work for that salary, meaning either they move location or do not work.
+As monopsony power can seem abusive, many workers may become disgruntled and dissatisfied with their job and leave the market entirely.

 4. Many Suppliers